Giacomo Quagliata

-Giacomo Quagliata (born 19 February 2000) is an Italian professional footballer who plays as a left back for Spanish club Deportivo La Coruña.
+Giacomo Quagliata (born 19 February 2000) is an Italian professional footballer who plays as a left-back for club Deportivo A Coruña.

-Career
+Club career

 Quagliata made his professional debut with Pro Vercelli in a 5–1 Coppa Italia loss to Ascoli on 10 August 2020.
-In January 2020, he joined Heracles Almelo in the Dutch Eredivisie.
+In January 2020, he joined Dutch club Heracles Almelo of the Eredivisie.

-In July 2022, Quagliata returned to Italy and signed with Cremonese.
+In July 2022, Quagliata returned to Italy and signed for Cremonese.

-On 18 January 2025, Quagliata joined Catanzaro on loan, with an option to buy and a conditional obligation to buy.
+On 18 January 2025, he joined Catanzaro on loan, with an option to buy and a conditional obligation to buy.

-On 30 July 2025, Quagliata signed a three-year contract with Deportivo La Coruña in the Spanish second tier.
+On 30 July 2025, Quagliata signed a three-year contract with Spanish club Deportivo de A Coruña of the Segunda División.